Trichotillomania is a hair-pulling disorder in which a person has an intense, irresistible urge to pull their hair out.

 Platelet-rich plasma injections might also be able to help you.
 But you should first discuss this with a board-certified doctor.

-And in the case of permanent hair loss, you might be able to restore growth with a transplantation surgery
+And in the case of permanent hair loss, you might be able to restore growth with hair transplantation surgery.

 On your end, you should first seek treatment for trichotillomania.
 And during that, you should take care of your hair by using gentle hair products.